alexkato29/ML-Algos-From-Scratch/README.md

 Implementation of ridge regression to achieve regularization.
 Supports training using stochastic gradient descent.
 Make sure to scale data before training.
+##### Lasso Regression
+Implementation of Lasso Regression.
+Trains using stochastic gd.
+Good for removing weights of relatively unimportant features.
 ### Model Analysis